Frequently Asked Questions

 Back to top

-The Distribution Representative is an optional party in the Pet Protection Agreement.
+The Distribution Representative is an optional party in the Pet Protection Agreement pet trust.
 If appointed, the Distribution Representative distributes funds to the Pet Guardian to use for the care of the pets.
 In some instances it may make sense to have a person other than the Pet Guardian manage the money.

-If a Distribution Representative is named in the Pet Protection Agreement, then the Distribution Representative holds onto the funds and invests them, if that is in the best interest of the pets.
+If a Distribution Representative is named in the Pet Protection Agreement pet trust, then the Distribution Representative holds onto the funds and invests them, if that is in the best interest of the pets.

 Usually a Pet Owner will chose to appoint a Distribution Representative if the Pet Guardian either chooses not to handle the funds or would be a poor choice to handle the funds set aside for a pet’s care.

-A Distribution Representative is optional in a Pet Protection Agreement but required in a pet trust (called the trustee in the latter).
+A Distribution Representative is optional in a Pet Protection Agreement pet trust but required in a pet trust (called the trustee in the latter).

 The Distribution Representative is responsible for handling the funds and giving them to the Pet Guardian as instructed.
-In the Pet Protection Agreement, if no Distribution Representative is named, the Pet Guardian will be in charge of managing the funds, as well as spending them for the pet’s care.
+In the Pet Protection Agreement pet trust, if no Distribution Representative is named, the Pet Guardian will be in charge of managing the funds, as well as spending them for the pet’s care.

 Back to top